Complementary (not necessarily shared) goals and skills of stakeholders is the key to making each individual project work.

 - Grow and maintain the network

-- Monitoring the performance of different aspects of the project and providing statistics to all stakeholders
+- Monitoring the performance of different aspects of the project and providing information to all stakeholders

 - Use research to suggest future directions and projects